Class FilenameUtils

 NOTE: You may be able to avoid using this class entirely simply by using JDK File objects and the two argument constructor File(File,String).

-Most methods on this class are designed to work the same on both Unix and Windows.
-Those that don't include 'System', 'Unix' or 'Windows' in their name.
+Most methods in this class are designed to work the same on both UNIX and Windows.
+Those that don't include 'System', 'Unix', or 'Windows' in their name.

-Most methods recognize both separators (forward and back), and both sets of prefixes.
+Most methods recognize both separators (forward and backslashes), and both sets of prefixes.
 See the Javadoc of each method for details.

 • the prefix - C:\